-Calling all lit-lovers; this is the 2019 guide for you.
-From the book-lover’s Glastonbury, Hay Festival to the Theakston Old Peculier Crime Writing Festival, we’ve rounded up the best literary festivals of the year so you can get dates in your diary now…
+Calling all lit-lovers; our guide to the best literary festivals of 2019 is for you.
+From the book-lovers’ Glastonbury to the Theakston Old Peculier Crime Writing Festival, we’ve rounded up the best literary festivals of the year so you can get dates in your diary now.
+Reading glasses on…

 Best Literary Festivals of 2019

 What?
 Insiders/Outsiders, a year-long nationwide arts festival taking place from March 2019 to March 2020, celebrates refugees from Nazi Europe and their impact on British culture.
 Coinciding with the 80th anniversary of the outbreak of the Second World War, Insiders/Outsiders brings together a vibrant and all-encompassing programme of exhibitions, concerts, dance and theatre performances, film screenings, walks, lectures and literary events all over the UK.
 An accompanying anthology focusing on the visual arts will be published by Lund Humphries in early March.